-There was a time in the not so distant past when hearing aids were big clunky devices.
+There was a time in the not so distant past when hearing aids were significant clunky devices.
 Hung behind the ear that did little more than amplify sound, all sound.
-Today this is far from being the truth.
-The combination of giant leaps in technology that have taken place over the last few years.
+Today this is far from being the truth—the combination of giant leaps in technology that have taken place over the last few years.
 And coupled with a growing industry awareness has led to innovations rarely dreamed of just a few years ago.
 Sleek, fashionable and possessing amazing capabilities today’s hearing aids are wonders of design and technology that are truly functional works of art.

 Here are just a few areas where we believe hearing aid manufacturers have begun to shine, in 2020.

 From high fashion to near invisibility 2020 brought us a little something to suit every taste.
 For those who prefer a low-key type of hearing aid, Signia developed the Silk X, which was 20% smaller than the competition when introduced.
 To not be outdone by Phonak Virto Black and the Phonak Marvel line with most of the other major manufacturers following with a micro-sized completely in the canal (CIC), in the ear (ITE), or invisible in the canal (IIC) model of their own.

 For the style-conscious, colourful hearing aid wrappings and a wide array of designs were introduced.
 Along with Signia’s release of the Styletto X. It is a behind the ear model that comes in five colour combinations.
 This makes it as much a rechargeable fashion accessory as a hearing aid.